anywhichway/watchlight/README.md

 <a href="https://www.npmjs.com/package/rools">Rools</a> and modeled after the `Promise` paradigm.
 * <a href="#sheet">Spreadsheets</a> ... no reactive library would be complete without them.

-The spreadsheet is provided as a separate file, `./sheet.js` and is not included in the 4K size stated above.
+The spreadsheet is provided as a separate file, `./sheet.js` and is not included in the 4.5K size stated above.
+Sheet is currently 5.5K compressed and 2K gzipped.

 `Watchlight` does not use any intermediate languages or transpilation; hence, you can debug all of your code as written using a standard JavaScript debugger.